 |1941||65 and 8 months|

 |1943 - 1954||66|

 |1955||66 and 2 months|

 |*Refer to the previous year if you were born on January 1.|

 Your monthly payment amount is on Page 2 of the Statement.

-If you cannot find your statement, don't worry, SS provides several calculators at Benefit Calculators to help you estimate your benefits.
-Be sure to look at the links in the top left of the page for all the available calculators, estimators, or planners.
+If you cannot find your statement or do not have a my Social Security account, don't worry, SS provides several calculators at Benefit Calculators to help you estimate your benefits.
+Be sure to look at the links in the top right of the page for all the available calculators, estimators, or planners.

 I recommend that you spend some time reading and learning about the various benefits that are available.
 My wife and I almost lost $33,552 in benefits because we did not do our homework.